-If financially planning for a baby seems daunting, but you’re still excited to start your family, know that it is possible.
-Making a few smart money moves now will get you on the right financial path by the time your little bundle of joy arrives.
+If how to afford a baby seems like a daunting challenge but you’re still excited to start your family, know that it’s possible.
+Making a few smart money moves listed below, now, will get you on the right financial path by the time your little bundle of joy arrives.

 1. Build up your emergency fund.

 It’s always important to have a rainy-day fund.
 This is especially true once kids come along and bring with them higher chances of unplanned expenses popping up.
 Prepare by building an emergency fund of at least three to six months’ worth of expenses in an easily-accessible account.